Consequences for kids don’t always work. See common mistakes parents make and how to give consequences to stop your child’s behavior.

-Even after I had shown empathy (“It’s hard to stop playing when you’re having fun—I’d feel sad, too”) and explained why we needed to clean up, he remained rooted to the floor.
+I’d already shown empathy (“It’s hard to stop playing when you’re having fun—I’d feel sad, too”).
+And I explained why we needed to clean up, but he remained rooted to the floor.

 Rather than sending him to his room or yelling at him to clean up already, I set a timer.

-I told them I’m turning on the show at the same time I usually do (when the timer beeps), but I’m not turning on the television until they’ve cleaned up.
+I told them I’m starting the show at the same time I usually do (when the timer beeps), but I’m not turning on the television until they’ve cleaned up.
 If they didn’t clean up before the timer went off, they’ll miss the first few minutes of the show.

 Deadlines hold kids (and adults) accountable for their actions.
-Their choice to do or not do something by a certain time can mean a natural loss they’re not willing to sacrifice.
+Their choice to do or not do something by a period of time can mean a natural loss they’re not willing to sacrifice.

-Did your child spill a water cup or throw a bucket of Lego all over the floor?
-Instead of sending her to her room or confiscating a beloved stuffed animal, have her clean the mess.
+Did your child spill a water cup or throw a bucket of blocks all over the floor?
+Instead of sending him to his room or confiscating a beloved stuffed animal, have him clean the mess.

-Whether out of anger or by accident, messes offer her a chance to see the consequences of her behavior.
-She won’t learn this if you wipe her spills or scold her for throwing toys.
-Instead, part of learning about the effects of her behavior is cleaning up the consequences.
+Whether out of anger or by accident, messes offer her a chance to see the consequences of his behavior.
+He won’t learn this if you wipe the spills or scold him for throwing toys.
+Instead, part of learning about the effects of his behavior is dealing with the consequences.

 3. Have your child say or do it better

-“Where’s my water?!” my five-year-old scowled, first thing in the morning.
-We all wake up grumpy from time to time, but I also didn’t want him to think this was an okay way to talk to others.
-Or worse, think that other people would readily agree to his demands this way.
+“Where’s my water?!” my son scowled, first thing in the morning.
+We all wake up grumpy from time to time, but I also didn’t want him to think that talking this way to others was fine.
+Or worse, to think that other people would agree to his demands.

-So I asked him to say it again, but in a better tone of voice.
-I modeled saying “Where’s my water?” in a kinder way, and asked him to repeat it that way before I was willing to answer his question.
+So, I asked him to say it again, but in a better tone of voice.
+I modeled saying “Where’s my water?” in a kinder, more positive way and asked him to repeat it that way before I was willing to answer his question.

-Sometimes kids behave in ways they don’t even know is wrong.
-For instance, let’s say you asked your child to close a cabinet door, but instead of closing it quietly as you normally do, he slammed it shut.
-Even if he didn’t mean to do it, it was still enough to make you lose your patience.
+Sometimes kids behave in ways they don’t even know are wrong.
+Let’s say you asked your child to close a cabinet door, but instead of closing it quietly as you normally do, she slammed it shut.
+Even if she didn’t mean to do it, it was still enough to make you lose your patience.

-Instead of scolding him about closing the door incorrectly, first acknowledge that he may not know how to close the cabinet door correctly.
-This will help him feel understood.
-Then, simply open the door and have him do it again more gently this time.
+Instead of scolding her about slamming the door, acknowledge that she may not know how to close the cabinet door correctly.
+This can help her feel understood.
+Then, simply open the door and have her do it again more gently this time.

-You don’t always need a “punishment” for every wrong move your child makes.
-Sometimes what’s really needed is modeling the behavior correctly for him.
+You don’t always need a “punishment” for every wrong move she makes.
+Sometimes what’s needed is modeling good behavior correctly for her.

-4. Revoke privileges that directly tie to your child’s choices
+4. Revoke privileges that tie to your child’s choices

-It’s tempting to revoke privileges as consequences for kids.
-After all, they’re willing to do just about anything to keep a special toy or treat, no matter how small.
+It’s tempting to revoke privileges as consequences when kids are willing to do just about anything to keep a special toy or treat.

-But only revoke privileges if doing so ties in to your child’s choices.
-She’ll learn that natural consequences happen based on the decisions she makes.
+But a loss of privileges only works if they tie to your child’s choices.
+With consistency, he learns that natural consequences happen based on the decisions he makes.

-For instance, if she’s dragging her feet about getting ready to run errands, don’t take away story time at night.
-Reading books before bed has nothing to do with her choice to whine about getting ready.
+For instance, if he’s dragging his feet about doing homework, don’t take away story time at night or electronics or video games the next day.
+Reading books before bed has nothing to do with his choice to whine about homework.

-Or let’s say she threw a fit about taking a nap—she simply didn’t want to go to sleep and cried the whole time.
-Don’t say, “If you don’t take a nap, then you can’t play with your toys this afternoon.”
+Or let’s say he threw a fit about taking a nap—he didn’t want to go to sleep and cried the whole time.
+Don’t say, “If you don’t take a nap, you can’t play with your toys this afternoon.”
 Instead, you might say, “We’ll need to put you down for an earlier bedtime tonight to make up for you being so tired.”

-You certainly can take away a toy, but only if it ties to her behavior.
-Maybe she refuses to stop throwing a toy car in the air, even though you’ve asked her not to and even explained why.
+You can take away a toy, but only if it ties to the behavior.
+Maybe he refuses to stop throwing a toy car in the air, even though you’ve asked him not to and even explained why.

 You can then say, “It looks like you’re not ready to take care of this toy yet.
-I don’t want it to get broken, so I’m going to store it for the rest of the day.”
+I don’t want anyone to get hurt, so I’m going to store it for the rest of the day.”

 5. Explain how others feel

-One of the most common times we enforce consequences is when kids don’t behave well with others, especially other kids.
+One of the most common times we enforce consequences is when kids don’t behave well with others, especially other children.
 We force them to share or say sorry when they fight or hit.

-The problem is, your child could easily have valid points for feeling what she does, even if she isn’t communicating it appropriately.
-For instance, hitting is wrong, but she may have done so because the other child wouldn’t stop grabbing her toy.
+The problem is, your child could have valid points for feeling what he does, even if he isn’t showing appropriate behavior.
+For instance, hitting is wrong, but he may have done so because the other child wouldn’t stop grabbing his toy.

-One of the best consequences for kids is simply to explain how their behavior affects others.
-Teaching empathy starts with encouraging your child to imagine what it must be like to be on the receiving end of her actions.
+One of the best consequences for kids is to explain how their behavior problems affect others.
+Teaching empathy starts with encouraging your child to imagine what it must be like to be on the receiving end of his actions.

-Acknowledge how she felt (“I know you were mad when he grabbed your toy…”), then explain how the other child feels (“…but hitting hurts.
+Acknowledge how he felt (“I know you were mad when he grabbed your toy…”), then explain how the other child feels (“…but hitting hurts.
 You would feel sad too if he hit you”).

-Or let’s say she said hurtful things to you.
+Or let’s say he said hurtful things to you.
 You could say, “That makes me feel sad when you say that.”
-Help her begin to see the consequences of her actions so she’s less likely to do it again.
+Help him see the consequences of his actions so he’s less likely to do it again.

-You could even remove her from the situation, especially if she still feels compelled to hit or needs to calm down.
-Say “I won’t allow you to keep hitting your brother” or “It looks like you’re not ready to play with others just now” so she knows her removal is tied to her behavior.
+You could even remove him from the situation, especially if he still feels compelled to hit or needs to calm down.
+Say “I won’t allow you to keep hitting your brother” or “It looks like you’re not ready to play with others just now” so he knows his removal is tied to his behavior.

 It’s easy to assume we need to come up with a “punishment” on the spot, one bad enough to fit our kids’ behavior.
-We might even be so upset that we simply react and abuse our power, not thinking about what’s really best for our kids.
+We might even be so upset that we react and abuse our power, not thinking about what’s best for them.

-Avoid enforcing consequences based on their severity or on how angry you feel toward your kids.
-Instead, let natural, “real life” consequences do the work—they’re likely to “teach them a lesson” more than anything else.
+Avoid enforcing consequences based on their severity or on how angry you feel toward her.
+Instead, let the natural, “real life” consequences do the work—they’re likely to teach her a lesson more than anything else.

 Get more tips:

-- Why You Need to Follow Through with Consequences (and How to Actually Do It)
+- Why You Need to Follow Through with Consequences (and How to Do It)

 - 5 Useful Tools to Teach Impulse Control for Kids